The codebase should be designed with the following key characteristics:

 [g14, g15]

-While tensor model-parallel groups hve a more straightforward and intuitive pattern.
+While tensor model-parallel groups have a more straightforward and intuitive pattern.

 Tensor model parallelism involves splitting the model itself across multiple GPUs.
 Each GPU handles a part of the model’s computations.
 This is particularly useful for very large models that might not fit into the memory of a single GPU.